RaySingerNZ/react-introduction-wiki/Home.md

 of using React and React router with the [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) starter.

 Each step has its own branch and can be used to step through each stage of the tutorial.

+For getting started instructions see the repository [README here](https://github.com/justsayno/react-introduction):